Donald Sinclair (hotel owner)

-Donald William Sinclair (10 July 1909 – 1981) was the co-proprietor of the Gleneagles Hotel in Torquay, Devon, England.
+Donald William Sinclair (10 July 1909 – 5 September 1981) was an English naval officer and hotel owner.
+He was the co-proprietor of the Gleneagles Hotel in Torquay in Devon.
 He helped manage the hotel after an extensive career as an officer in the Merchant Navy and the Royal Navy.
 During the Second World War, Sinclair twice survived the sinking of the ships on which he was serving.

 Sinclair was the inspiration for the character Basil Fawlty, played by John Cleese, in the television sitcom Fawlty Towers that Cleese co-wrote.
 This was owing to Sinclair's allegedly stuffy, snobbish and eccentric treatment of his guests, including Cleese and other members of the Monty Python cast.
 Cleese later played a character named Donald Sinclair in the 2001 film Rat Race.

 Wartime career

 Before the Second World War, Donald Sinclair was in the Merchant Navy.
 As an officer in the Royal Naval Reserve, he was called up in September 1939 for military service.

 Soon after his call up, Sinclair joined the crew of the armed merchant cruiser HMS Salopian, a pre-war cargo liner that had been armed and converted into a warship.
-On 13 May 1941, Salopian was escorting a convoy in the North Atlantic, 400 miles south of Greenland, when she was attacked by the U-boat U-98 in heavy fog.
+On 13 May 1941, Salopian was escorting a convoy in the North Atlantic, 400 miles south of Greenland, when she was attacked by U-98 in heavy fog.
 During successive attacks in the following six hours, Salopian was hit four times by torpedoes.
 Her engines were knocked out but she remained afloat and engaged the surfaced U-98 with gunfire.
 She finally sank after a fifth torpedo broke her in half.
 All but three of the crew survived and were picked up the next day by the destroyers HMS Impulsive and HMS Icarus.

 In July 1941, Sinclair joined the crew of the infantry landing ship HMS Karanja.
 In May 1942, Karanja took part in Operation Ironclad, the British invasion of Vichy French-controlled Madagascar.
 In November 1942, she took part in Operation Torch, the Allied invasion of French North Africa.
-On the morning of 12 November, at Bougie, French Algeria, Karanja was hit in the engine room by at least two bombs from a German Junkers 88 bomber and caught fire before subsequently sinking.
+On the morning of 12 November, at Bougie, French Algeria, Karanja was hit in the engine room by at least two bombs from a German Junkers Ju 88 bomber and caught fire before sinking.

-From February 1943 until July 1945, Sinclair served on the escort carrier HMS Trumpeter, whose duties included escorting convoys to the Soviet Union.
+From February 1943 to July 1945, Sinclair served on the escort carrier HMS Trumpeter, whose duties included escorting convoys to the Soviet Union.
 With the end of the war in Europe, the ship was reassigned to the Far East and arrived in Colombo in July 1945.
 Trumpeter was one of the ships assigned to take part in Operation Zipper, the recapture of British Malaya, but the ending of the war meant only a small part of the planned attack was carried out.

-Sinclair left the navy in April 1946 with the rank of lieutenant commander.
+Sinclair left the navy in April 1946 with the rank of paymaster lieutenant commander.